Ankur0066/Mentor-Connect-2.0/README.md

 </h1>

-<h4 align="center">An on-demand fuel delivery app with panels for Admin, User, and Fuel Station Owner for seamless ordering and management. <a href="https://fuel-delivey-app.vercel.app/" target="_blank">Vercel-link</a>.</h4>
+<h4 align="center">**Mentor Connect** is a dynamic, one-stop platform designed to bridge the gap between mentors and mentees across diverse industries.
+It enables seamless, real-time video mentoring using **WebRTC** and simplifies scheduling with **Calendly integration** for hassle-free booking and rescheduling.
+The platform supports goal setting, progress tracking, and feedback to foster meaningful, growth-oriented connections.
+Whether for career guidance, skill development, or professional networking, Mentor Connect empowers individuals to connect, learn, and grow together. <a href="https://mentor-connect-2-0.vercel.app/" target="_blank">Vercel-link</a>.</h4>

 <p align="center">
   <a href="https://badge.fury.io/js/electron-markdownify">